Supporting 16-30 year olds in across West Norfolk with opportunities for improved skills and jobs, through UK Shared Prosperity Funding (UKSPF)

 After two successful years, last year expanded to be borough-wide and as of March 2025 Boost West Norfolk have supported over 300 young people in the borough

-Watch this video to hear more details about Boost success and their future hopes:
+Hear more details in this short video about Boost's success and their future hopes.

 Current Projects